mjpalacios25/Cocktail-Party/README.md

 ​
 ## Description

 Cocktail Party is a web application utilizing both CocktailDB and Unsplash APIs in order to deliver the user detailed cocktail information/instructions in an easy to use format.
+The Yelp API is also used to highlight nearby cocktail bars.

-##Features
+## Features
 ​
 * Users can randomly stumble upon cocktail ideas.
 * Users can save cocktail recipes using local storage.